ronen009/VueSignalRChat/README.md

 # VueSignalRChat
-VueJs using typescript, vuex with typescript, SignalR, JWT, AES encryption. with .Net core.
+Using typescript, vuex with typescript, SignalR, JWT, AES encryption. with .Net core.
 DB: sqlServer using entity framework.

 This is a self learning project, implementing chat.